the French flag portrait of Kierkegaard

 Youth

-Søren Kierkegaard was born in 1813 in Copenhagen, Denmark, into a well-to-do middle-class family who provided him with a strict religious upbringing.
+Søren Kierkegaard was born in 1813 in Copenhagen, Denmark, into a prosperous middle-class family who gave him a strict religious upbringing.

-His childhood was marked by the many deaths in his family, those of his mother and five brothers and sisters: he was to retain a melancholy temperament as a result.
+His childhood was overshadowed by repeated bereavements — the deaths of his mother and five of his siblings — and he carried a melancholy temperament throughout his life as a result.

-At the age of 18, he enrolled at the University of Copenhagen to study theology.
+At eighteen, he enrolled at the University of Copenhagen to study theology.

-At 25, following the death of his father, only he and one of his brothers remained from his original family.
+By the time he was twenty-five, following the death of his father, only he and one brother remained of his original family.

-In 1837, he fell in love with Regine Olsen, and considered marriage.
+In 1837, he fell in love with Regine Olsen and began to contemplate marriage.

-It was also the year in which he defended his thesis On the Concept of Irony with Continual Reference to Socrates.
+That same year, he also defended his thesis On the Concept of Irony with Continual Reference to Socrates.

-Afterwards, he decided to further his philosophical education by studying under Schelling at the University of Berlin.
-Disappointed, he returned to Denmark, and began writing his own works, living off his inheritance, and having chosen celibacy.
+He then went to Berlin to further his philosophical education under Schelling at the university there.
+Disappointed by what he found, he returned to Denmark and began writing his own works, living off his inheritance and having chosen a life of celibacy.

-It was in 1843 that his first work Either/Or appeared.
-This was only the beginning of a long series, from which we can retain in particular the Philosophical Fragments and their Concluding Unscientific Postscript, The Seducer's Diary, The Concept of Anxiety, and more.
+His first work, Either/Or, appeared in 1843 — the beginning of a long series, notable titles from which include the Philosophical Fragments and their Concluding Unscientific Postscript, The Seducer's Diary, The Concept of Anxiety, and many more.

-These works are regarded as representing the first form of existentialism, a philosophical movement that places existence, considered as a human specificity, at the center of reflection.
+These works are widely regarded as the earliest expression of existentialism — a philosophical movement that places human existence at the centre of reflection.

-He wrote his books under numerous pseudonyms, such as Victor Eremita or Johannes Climacus, in order to prevent his work from being seen as an ordered and coherent system.
+He published his books under numerous pseudonyms, among them Victor Eremita and Johannes Climacus, in order to prevent his work from being read as a unified and coherent system.

-Towards the end of his life, Kierkegaard engaged in a radical denunciation of the Danish Church, in the name of an authentic Christianity.
+Towards the end of his life, Kierkegaard launched a radical attack on the Danish Church in the name of an authentic Christianity.

-He wrote pamphlets that stirred controversy throughout Denmark.
-He denounced state Christianity, in increasingly exaggerated accents, even going so far as to call pastors "anthropophagi".
+He wrote pamphlets that caused controversy throughout Denmark, denouncing state Christianity in increasingly vehement terms — going so far as to describe pastors as "cannibals".

-Exhausted and impoverished, he faced hostility from his contemporaries and institutions.
-It was at this point that, during a walk, he collapsed, and eventually died in the hospital in Copenhagen, aged 42, in 1855.
+Exhausted and impoverished, he faced hostility from his contemporaries and from the institutions he had attacked.
+It was at this point that he collapsed in the street during a walk, and eventually died in hospital in Copenhagen in 1855, at the age of forty-two.

-He exerted a profound influence on Heidegger, Sartre and other figures of existentialism, even if his thought has sometimes been misinterpreted.
+He exerted a profound influence on Heidegger, Sartre and other figures of existentialism, even if his thought has at times been misread.

 On the Concept of Irony with Continual Reference to Socrates